 Best time to visit Baku: May, June, September, October (most ideal weather)

 Turkey is a breathtaking country whose magic is hard to sum up into words.
 There’s something to do here for every kind of traveler, whether you’re looking for a relaxing holiday, an epic adventure, or a history lesson.
 You can explore the spectacular mosques in Istanbul and admire their architecture; visit the captivating ruins of Ephesus, one of the Seven Wonders of the Ancient World; ride a camel through the enchanting rock formations of Cappadocia; discover the majestic waterfalls of Antalya, or simply relax in the thermal pools of Pamukkale.
+There are also plenty of amazing things to do in Izmir!

 Of course, one of the experiences you can’t miss is watching hot air balloons rise over Cappadocia during sunrise.
 You can also ride one if you don’t mind the steep prices (usually ~$160 USD per person for 1 hour).
 One of the best places to watch the balloons rise is from cave hotels around Cappadocia.
 Two I highly recommend are Koza Cave Hotel and Museum Hotel.
 The first one has a terrace with an unbelievable view (see picture on the top left) and fewer crowds compared to the more popular cave hotels in Göreme.
 The latter one allows you to enjoy the view of the balloons from a dreamy pool!